 Compensation costs related to stock-based payment transactions are recognized in the consolidated financial statements.
 The amount of compensation cost is measured based on the grant-date fair value of the equity (or liability) instruments issued.
 The Company determines compensation cost for restricted stock units ("RSUs") and phantom stock units based on the grant-date fair value of the underlying common stock adjusted for expected dividends paid over the required vesting period for non-participating awards.
 Compensation cost is recognized over the period that an officer, employee, or non-employee director is required to provide service in exchange for the award.
+For RSUs with market conditions, the Company estimates the grant date fair value using a Monte Carlo valuation model and recognizes the expense for the awards over the period in which the condition is assessed regardless of whether the market condition is ultimately achieved.
 For awards subject to graded vesting, the Company recognizes expense over the service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
 The Company recognizes compensation cost for RSUs that are expected to vest and records cumulative adjustments in the period that the expectation changes.